 Unemployment offers an easy example.
 When a person stops looking for work, the CBO no longer considers him unemployed.
 I guess that means if everyone just stopped looking, the unemployment problem would be solved.

 Many in the gloom-and-doom crowd distrust the government and believe its statistics are produced for the benefit of politicians.

 The gap between these two camps is wide.
 We recently published a special report called Bond Basics, offering safe ways to find yield in the current economy.
 Shortly after releasing our report, I attended a workshop with one of the top bond experts at a major brokerage firm.
 As I listened to his excellent presentation, I realized we agreed on many points: interest rates seem to be going up, the value of laddering and diversification, etc. We also agreed that investors (not traders) should buy bonds for one purpose: safe retirement income.

 This speaker, however, recommended that baby boomers and retirees buying individual bonds only buy investment-grade bonds and ladder them over an eight-year period.
-Each year some would mature, and retirees should replace them with other eight-year bonds.
-In a rising-rate environment, retirees would eventually catch up.
-He mentioned inflation only once, remarking that it is "under control" and should remain low.
+Each year some would mature, and retirees would then replace them with other eight-year bonds.
+In a rising-rate environment, retirees would eventually catch up he claimed.
+This expert mentioned inflation only once, remarking that it is "under control" and should remain low.